Skip To Main Content text.skipToNavigation

 Recycling your mattress

-Although you can’t easily throw away your mattress, your local recycling centre will most likely take it off your hands.
+Although you can't easily throw away your mattress, your local recycling centre will most likely take it off your hands.
 However, do a little research in advance.
-Your local council’s gov.uk website will list your nearest recycling centres and what materials they do or don’t accept.
-At a recycling centre the materials of your mattress can be broken down into individual components and made into new products.
-For example, foam can be made into flooring underlay, or springs can be made into new metal products.
-This is the best environmentally friendly option.
+Your local council's gov.uk website will list your nearest recycling centres and what materials they do or don't accept.

-Bear in mind that you’ll need a car big enough to fit a mattress inside in order to transport it to the centre.
+Bear in mind that you'll need a car big enough to fit a mattress inside to transport it to the centre.
 You cannot take waste into recycling centres by foot.
-If you don’t have transport big enough to fit a mattress, you can request that it is collected by the council for mattress recycling.
-Most councils charge around £10-£20 to pick up bulky items but will differ depending on which city you live in.
+If you don't have transport big enough to fit a mattress, you can request that it is collected by the council for mattress recycling.
+Most councils charge around £10-£20 to pick up bulky items but this will differ depending on which city you live in.
 You can request council collect via your local gov.uk website.

 Dreams delivery van